adkantor/room-occupancy-estimation/README.md

 As an experimentation process I plan to tackle the following prediction problems:

-1. Binary classification (occupied / not occupied); treat data points being independent
-1. Regression (estimate number of people in room); treat data points being independent
-1. Binary classification (occupied / not occupied); treat data points as time series
+1. Binary classification (occupied / not occupied)
-1. Regression (estimate number of people in room); treat data points as time series
+1. Regression (estimate number of people in room)

+For details please see README files in 'reports' folder.